• Skip to primary navigation

 Fun Science Facts for Kids

-The human brain is over three times as big as the brain of other mammals that are of similar body size.
+The human brain is over three times as big as the brains of other mammals of similar body size.

 Your brain has around 100 billion nerve cells.